hmunye/cryptopals/NOTES.md

 (intermediate output from previous operation) after each block is XORed.
 Ingesting the input is referred to as __absorbing__ and producing the digest is referred to as __squeezing__.

+## Message Authentication Code (`MAC`)

+Cryptographic primitive aimed at protecting the integrity of data (__secret-key algorithm__).

+Accepts an input and secret key to produces an __authentication tag__.
+MAC is
+deterministic: the same input and secret key pair produce the same authentication tag.
+Without the secret key, it should be impossible to reproduce the same authentication tag for a given input.

+The main security property of MACs are __existential unforgeability__: an adversary who has observed arbitrarily many input-tag pairs should still be unable to produce a valid authentication tag for new inputs.
+They gain no computational advantage in producing valid tags without the secret key.

+Collisions occur when then same input, but different secret keys, produce the same authentication tag.
+128-bit authentication tags are generally used as they provide enough collision resistance and require __online__ computation (since tags must be requested).

+Vulnerable to __replay attacks__: adversary intercepts a valid message between parties to be retransmitted at a later time, which is excepted by the recipient as a new valid message.

+### Hash-based Message Authentication Code (`HMAC`)

+MAC constructed using a hash function (e.g., SHA-2).
+Two keys are first created from the secret key; `k1 = k ^ ipad` and `k2 = k ^ opad`, where `ipad` (inner padding) and `opad` (outer padding) are constants.
+The input is concatenated with a key, `k1`, to produce a digest, which is then concatenated with a key, `k2`, to produce the final digest (authentication tag).

+### KMAC

+`KMAC` makes use of the cSHAKE `XOF`, unambiguously encoding the MAC key, input, and requested output space to be absorbed by cSHAKE.

+### SipHash

+`SipHash` is a MAC construction used primarily with __hash tables__.
+If a service exposes a hash table which makes use of a non-cryptographic hash function, an adversary can launch a denial-of-service (`DOS`) attack.
+Since the buckets a key maps to are deterministic and public, an adversary with knowledge of the hash function and control over the key can craft arbitrarily many inputs that collide, degrading performance from O(1) amortized to O(N).
+SipHash with a random key is used in place of the non-cryptographic hash function to add unpredictability in input collision.